2025 Randers municipal election

-The 2025 Randers Municipal election will be held on November 18, 2025, to elect the 31 members to sit in the regional council for the Randers Municipal council, in the Danish city of Randers, in the period of 2026 to 2029.
+The 2025 Randers Municipal election was held on November 18, 2025, to elect the 31 members to sit in the regional council for the Randers Municipal council, in the Danish city of Randers, in the period of 2026 to 2029.
+Rosa Lykke Yde from the Green Left, would win the mayoral position, taking the position from the Social Democrats.

 Background

 Following the 2021 election, Torben Hansen from Social Democrats became mayor for his second term.
-He is set to run for a third period.
+He would run for a third period.
 Throughout the term period, the Conservatives lost representation, and was left with no seats.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Randers Municipality had 31 seats in 2025.